 Haworthiopsis tortuosa (Haw.)
 Gildenh. & Klopper

 Aloe tortuosa, Catevala tortuosa, Haworthia tortuosa, Haworthiopsis x tortuosa

 Haworthiopsis tortuosa, formerly known as Haworthia tortuosa, is a small succulent with leaves arranged in a spiral along the stem that grows up to 15 cm tall.
 Leaves are dull green, rough, sometimes with small tubercles.
 They are triangular, up to 1.2 inches (3 cm) long, and up to 0.5 inches (1.3 cm) wide.
-Flowers are white and appear on an up to 12 inches (30 cm) tall inflorescences.
+Flowers are white and appear on up to 12 inches (30 cm) tall inflorescences from spring to fall.

 How to Grow and Care for Haworthiopsis tortuosa